-Through community organisation and civic engagements, NAYMOTE has empowered youth leaders to advocate for positive change at the local government levels, resolve conflict peacefully, ensure vibrant community-based organisations, strengthen partnerships between youth and local government leaders, and promote disabled and female participation in the political fabric of Liberia.
+Through community organization and civic engagements, NAYMOTE has empowered youth leaders to advocate for positive change at the local government levels, resolve conflict peacefully, ensure vibrant community-based organizations, strengthen partnerships between youth and local government leaders, and promote disabled and female participation in the political fabric of Liberia.

 Partners and funders

 NAYMOTE's activities have been implemented in collaboration and partnership with a variety of NGOs and government institutions, including the National Elections Commission, Federation of Liberian Youths, National Human Rights Center, Ministry of Internal Affairs, Governance Commission, and others such as the Ministry of Youths & Sports amongst others.